judepayne/extra-loom/README.md

     (def g (multigraph [1 2] [1 2] [0 2]))                ;; edges
     (def dg (multidigraph [1 2] [1 2] 0))                 ;; with an additional node
     (def dg (multidigraph {1 [2 2] 0 [2]}                 ;; adjacency list

+You can also create graphs with custom edge types that you have made.
+A custom edge type must implement the Loom `Edge` protocol and also the Extra-Loom `Identified` protocol.

 Unlike Loom, edge attributes can be defined at creation: